jironghuang/risk_parity/README.md

 Note: Second class is used to generate signals in my live deployment.
 But if you wish to use it, pls include further engineering safeguards which I set up in a broader framework.

+- Documentation of classes could be found in the following document, risk_parity_documentation.pdf